ehel/fileupload/README.md

 # Installation

-1. Begin by installing this package through Composer:
+Begin by installing this package through Composer:

 ```
 composer require ehel/laravelfileupload
 ```

-2. Add FileUploadServiceProvider to the providers array of config/app.php:
+Next, add FileUploadServiceProvider to the providers array of config/app.php:

 ```php
 'providers' => [